cris-s-santiago/Rocket-Elevators-AI-Alexa/README.md

                 Tell me the elevator {id} details",
-                Can you tell me the details of elevator {id}", Give me details about elevator {id}" Ask Rocket Elevators using quotes or any of those queries
+                Can you tell me the details of elevator {id}", Give me details about elevator {id}"

-                quotes
-                Do we have any quotes in process
-                How many quotes are awaiting process
-                How many quotes are pending
-Ask Rocket Elevators using lead or any of those queries

-                lead
-                How many leads do I have
-                Do we have any unanswered leads
-                How many leads are in my contact request
-                Any leads
-Ask Rocket Elevators using elevator ID or any of those queries

-                  status of {number}
-                  What is the status of elevator {number}
-                  How is elevator {number} doing
-                  Is elevator {number} operational

 ![](images/week11photo10.jpg)